ncompasstv/tools/README.md

 # tools

-> collection of small tools
+## collection of small tools, kind of a mess until I figure out how to structure it

 ## Commands